Wedding Day Checklist for the Bride

 Recommended checklist for the bride on the wedding day.

-- Set out everything your wearing to your wedding ((including jewelry, your veil, shoes & shapewear), This way the photographer can quickly get detail photographs of them.
-If everything is in one area away from everything else, the Where’s waldo?
+- Set out everything you wearing to your wedding ((including jewelry, your veil, shoes & shapewear), This way the photographer can quickly get detailed photographs of them.
+If everything is in one area away from everything else, the Where’s Waldo?
 Details Edition game can be avoided entirely.

 - Don’t try new beauty products or treatments.
 Only wear the stuff your beautician is recommending because you do not want an awkward skin reaction to start off your day.